Dimensions and metrics

 Understand the building blocks of your reports.

-When you create a Custom Report, you can create your own dimensions and metrics combinations from the standard Google Analytics dimensions and metrics.
-For a list of the valid dimension-metric pairs, use the Dimensions and Metrics Reference on our Developer Site.
+For a list of the valid dimension-metric pairs, use the Dimensions and Metrics Reference on the Developer website.